skortchmark9/riMap/README.txt

 		- In BSF, we cache the position of newlines to make searching for line stars and ends faster.
 These positions are stored in a Guava TreeSet.
 The TreeSet allows us to create ranges that define the length of a line.
 The gaps between the ranges represent newlines.
 		- In MapFactory, when we load Ways & Nodes from disk (from resource files) we also cache these in a HashMap.
 The idea here is that every time we need to go to disk to get a Way or a Node, we first check the HashMap to see if we have already grabbed the node and/or way info.
 This way we can get way/node info we have already cached in O(1) instead of however long it takes to Binary Search the file.

-		- filtering out smaller ways onzoom out
+		- filtering out smaller ways on zoom out
 		- Dijkstra's has a timeout. most paths (even huge ones) are able to be found within 5 seconds.
 		- lots and lots of threading all over the place
+		- local cacheing of ways in the event of server loss

 ==========================================